aiidateam/aiida-core/docs/source/intro/run_docker.rst

 Congratulations!
 You have a working AiiDA environment, and can start using it.

-If you use the Docker image for development or production, you will likely need additional settings to make it work as expected.
+If you use the Docker image for development or production, you will likely need additional settings such as clone the repository and install `aiida-core` in the editable mode to make it work as expected.
+See `developement wiki <https://github.com/aiidateam/aiida-core/wiki/Development-environment>`_ for more detalis.

 .. dropdown:: Copy files from your computer to the container